bandirom/ZMQ-video-server-and-client/README.md

 You can run this scripts on one or two PC on local network

-  Open cmd concole and enter: `python TransmittStream_ZMQ.py -h` or `python RecieveStream_ZMQ.py -h` for get help with setting
+  Open cmd concole and enter: `python TransmittStream_ZMQ.py -h` or `python RecieveStream_ZMQ.py -h` to get help with setting

 ### Install package:
   `pip install --user zmq`